-Chief Superintendents should reflect upon their existing knowledge, skills and experience to identify and plan their professional development alongside the following examples.
+Superintendents should reflect upon their existing knowledge, skills and experience to identify and plan their professional development alongside the following examples.

 Below are some suggested examples but are by no means exhaustive:

-- Maintain knowledge and understanding of Police Regulations and College of Policing Guidance, best practice and any local policy applicable to the operational police context and leading and managing teams. - Maintain knowledge and understanding of political, economic, social, technological, legal and environmental factors and developments to support and inform a pro-active and preventative approach to policing. - Maintain and update key knowledge, understanding and skills relating to legislation policy and practice across all functional policing areas of operational responsibility. - Maintain knowledge and understanding of new approaches to evidence based policing research and analysis synthesise these into working practice. - Role model continuing professional development, coach and/or mentor colleagues, leading by example by sharing learning and reflections to support the professionalisation of the police service - Maintain a working knowledge and understanding of new and evolving crime threats and priorities; and current best practice to tackle these in order to enable a pro-active and preventative approach. - Maintain commercial awareness and build financial acumen by working closely with partners and multi-agencies at a local and national level, wherever possible taking advantage of shadowing and/or secondment opportunities - Complete all annual and mandatory training. - Maintain knowledge and understanding of performance management process and ensure they are implemented effectively when managing teams.
+- Maintain currency of College of Policing Guidance, best practice and any local policy applicable to the operational police context and leading and managing teams. - Maintain knowledge and understanding of political, economic, social, technological, legal and environmental factors and developments to support and inform a pro-active and preventative approach to policing. - Maintain and update key knowledge, understanding and skills relating to legislation policy and practice across all functional policing areas of operational responsibility. - Maintain knowledge and understanding of new approaches to evidence based policing research and analysis synthesise these into working practice. - Maintain a working knowledge and understanding of new and evolving crime threats and priorities; and current best practice to tackle these in order to enable a pro-active and preventative approach. - Complete all annual and mandatory training. - Maintain knowledge and understanding of performance management process and ensure they are implemented effectively when managing teams.